 When determining how many prior DUI’s a driver has, DUI’s from other states can be considered against the defendant.

-Penalties for DUI in Colorado
+Penalties for a Colorado DUI Felony Conviction

 An Experienced Colorado DUI Attorney Can Help

 While you could potentially be looking at very stiff penalties in Colorado for driving under the influence of alcohol, marijuana, or even drugs for which you have a prescription, an experienced DUI attorney can help reduce your charges and explain your situation to the judge.

 Sentences can be reduced when a defendant promises to get the help they need by entering themselves into a treatment program.

 DUI is a serious charge, but it doesn’t have to ruin your life.
 Contact the experienced criminal defense attorneys at the office of Miller Leonard, PC at (720) 613-8783 or contact us online, and we can begin preparing your defense right away.